 The original owner, Dr. John Pemberton, died in 1988.
 Before dying, Pemberton sold the Coke syrup to local soda shops to mix with carbonated water so that it could be served as a fountain drink.
 By 1906, Coca-Cola switched over to its more popular-looking model, which was the amber-colored bottle with a triangular logo in the center.

 The label on the bottle reads “French Wine Coca” in fancy cursive letters, along with the brand name, ingredients, and the manufacturer’s name.
-The bottle was filled with a tonic made from wine and coca leaves, which was the first drink created by Dr. John Pemberton, the inventor of Coca Cola.
-It’s truly a piece of history and if you can ever get your hands on it, then you’re sitting on a big chunk of change.
+The bottle was filled with a tonic made from wine and coca leaves, which was the first drink created by Dr. John Pemberton, the inventor of Coca-Cola.
+It’s truly a piece of history and if you can ever get your hands on it, then you’re sitting on a big chunk of change as one of the rarest vintage Coke bottles.

 This is the first five-figure Coca-Cola bottle on this list.
 Its value comes down to three factors: condition, ingredients, and a hidden surprise.
-Specifically, it is an unopened bottle, which immediately creates a piece of history that was well-maintained.
+Specifically, it is one of the rarest vintage Coke bottles, which immediately creates a piece of history that was well-maintained.
 Secondly, this 1974 Coca-Cola bottle still has Cocaine in it from its original, controversial formula.

 The claim by people familiar with this vintage Coke bottle is that there is a syringe inside hidden among the liquid.
 The reason for this is back in 1993, Pepsi was embroiled in a scandal that there were syringes packed in its soda cans.
 However, this was ultimately dismissed as a hoax.